-If an employee believes they are displaying symptoms of stress, and they believe the symptoms are work related, they must complete a Stress Management Report Form (AM3) (Appendix 25) and forward to HR.
-HR will determine whether to pass the information to the Line Manager or to contact the employee direct to discuss any potential course of action.
+If an employee believes they are displaying symptoms of stress, and they believe the symptoms are work related, they must complete a Stress Management Report Form (AM3) and forward to HR CMT.
+They will determine, based on the employee's preference, whether to pass the information to the Line Manager or to contact the employee direct to discuss any potential course of action.